-When it comes to holiday decorating, I like to start early, and I like it to last as long as possible.
-Both in terms of staying power and in terms of appropriateness (i.e. works for both Thanksgiving and Christmas!).
+When it comes to seasonal decorating, I like to start early, and I like it to last as long as possible.
+Both in terms of staying power and in terms of appropriateness (i.e. works for fall, Thanksgiving, Christmas, AND the rest of winter!).

 One of my favorite classic ways to decorate is with dried orange slices.
 You’ve seen those right?
 They work for boho, rustic, natural, scandi, midcentury, farmhouse, and traditional decorating styles.

 In this post, I’ll teach you how to dry orange slices using only your oven, and explain three ways to use them for Christmas decorating.
 These projects are quick, easy, and budget-friendly.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

 How to Make Dried Orange Slices

 To make dried orange slices, you’ll basically bake them at a very low temperature for 4 – 6 hours, flipping them every 30 minutes to prevent burning.

 Step 1: Slice oranges thinly